thiagooliveiraaa/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### Why was this change made?

-These methods were added back in 7.2 for forward compatibility: [LPS-101007](https://issues.liferay.com/browse/LPS-101007).
-Now in 7.4, they are only redundant methods to their Optional and String version.
+These methods were added in 7.2 for forward compatibility: see [LPS-101007](https://issues.liferay.com/browse/LPS-101007).
+In 7.4 they are redundant to the `Optional` and `String[]` variations.